ECASLab/AxLS/README.md

-# Poison-Oak
+# AxLS

-Description

-# How to use the library?
+#### **An Open-Source Framework for Netlist Transformation Approximate Logic Synthesis**

 ## Requirements

+To use AxLS, Python, Yosys, and Icarus Verilog are required, at least in the following versions:

 | name           | version | -    |
 | -------------- | ------- | ---- |